 There were no other significant updates to the recently issued accounting standards other than as disclosed in the Company's Annual Report on Form 10-K for the fiscal year ended December 29, 2018.

-Although there are several other new accounting pronouncements issued or proposed by the FASB, the Company does not believe any of these accounting pronouncements has had or will have a material impact on its consolidated financial position or operating results.
+Although there are several other new accounting pronouncements issued or proposed by the FASB, the Company does not believe any of these accounting pronouncements had or will have a material impact on its consolidated financial statements.

 NOTE 2.
 GLOBALFOUNDRIES